ElianCordoba/softwareontheroad/src/content/react-hooks.md

 ```
   Now that looks very similar to a `mobx` observable or a subscription from `Rx`.

-<a name="tips"></a>

-# Tips and tricks

- - Don't use them inside loops, conditions, or nested function

- - Only call them inside functions components or custom hooks

 <a name="advance"> </a>

 # Advance use cases